 Finally, comes the attic insulation.
 We move ourselves into the attic with several cans of spray foam. we seal up exterior gaps and insulate around wire penetrations through the sheet rock.
 Generally, these penetrations are caused by light fixtures and ductwork.
 The goal is to remove the locations where the houses heated/cooled air can work its way into the attic.
 Any exposed ducting in the attic should be wrapped in fiberglass insulation to prevent energy from escaping your ducting.

 Now we are ready for attic insulation!
 Generally, I find blown-in cellulose to be the easiest to work with.
 I purchase the packs of cellulose from Lowes and choose the GreenFiber brand.
-These come in roughly 2 ft packaged cubes and the blowing machine is free for the day.
+These come in roughly 2 ft packaged cubes and the blowing machine is free for the day (with $250 deposit).
 First, let me warn you that this machine is heavy and you will need someone to assist with lifting this.

 Have fun with this DIY project!
 Going from un-insulated to insulated will be a noticeable difference in both utility bills and comfort.